UPDATES TO THIS BATCH:

 Hauling a GoPro around is an annoying necessity.
 One of the biggest annoyances is getting the props out of the camera view at low camera tilt without destroying flight performance.
 In order to achieve this, most designs either have a super tall build height, move the camera way way forward or the frame is enormous and the GoPro sits between the front blades.
 Any of these methods will significantly compromise weight, weight distribution and control performance.
 But it is what it is, no?
 While it definitely is what it is, with this design we’ve carefully positioned the GoPro as close to the CG as possible such that you will get a bit of prop in view at low 20deg GoPro Hero angles but after software stabilization, there ‘should’ be no props in view.
 This doesn’t immediately seem like a big deal but the resulting performance of the quad in such a small package speaks for itself.

-This design was drawn up almost a year ago in anticipation of the future electronics we have today.
-The design has not yet been broadly tested by a large audience.
+This design was drawn up in 2019 in anticipation of the future electronics we have today.
+The design has not yet been broadly tested by a large audience yet.
 Typically, our frames go through initial design and testing, then several prototype batches where copious amounts of feedback are collected and considered.
 Adjustments are made if necessary and the frame becomes more complete then gets a name.
 The future adjusted parts will stay compatible with the current parts as well and prototype batches are discounted too.